Dangers Of BPA In Plastic Water Bottles You Should be Aware of

 Women Reproductive Disorder

-In a study published by the Jilin Medical College of China in 2013, it has been found that long-term exposure of women to BPA can cause endocrine disorders.
+In a study published by the Jilin Medical College of China in 2013, it was found that long-term exposure of women to BPA can cause endocrine disorders.
 Then, it is followed by functional and morphological changes in the vagina, uterus, oviducts, and ovary.
 Indeed, this is known to cause fertility issues.

 Men's Infertility Caused By BPA